The 10 breeds of demanding dogs for experienced owners only - including the loving Rottweiler

-Dogs For Experienced Owners: Here are the 10 breeds of demanding dogs best avoided by first time owners - including the loving Rottweiler
+Dogs For Experienced Owners: These are the 10 breeds of demanding dogs best avoided by first time owners - including the loving Rottweiler 🐶

 These breeds of pup can make great pets, but have demands that are best left to those with a background in training and bringing up dogs.